determined-ai/determined/docs/training/setup-guide/custom-env.rst

 the container environment, install additional dependencies, and download data sets among other shell script commands.

-Startup hooks are not cached and run before the start of every workload so expensive or long-running operations in a startup hook can result in poor performance.
+Startup hooks are not cached and run before the start of every workload, so expensive or long-running operations in a startup hook can result in poor performance.

-Example startup hook that installs the ``wget`` utility and the ``pandas`` Python package:
+This example startup hook installs the ``wget`` utility and the ``pandas`` Python package:

 .. code:: bash

    apt-get update && apt-get install -y wget python3 -m pip install pandas

-And, this :download:`Iris example </examples/iris_tf_keras.tgz>` contains a TensorFlow Keras model that uses a startup hook to install an additional Python dependency.
+This :download:`Iris example </examples/iris_tf_keras.tgz>` contains a TensorFlow Keras model that uses a startup hook to install an additional Python dependency.

 .. _container-images: